A quest for isle culture

 Profile

 KINO Seido was born in Nagoya, Japan in 1978.
 Influenced by his father, a baby boomer who worked at a local factory, he majored in ferrous metallurgy at Kyoto University's Faculty of Engineering.
-At the time, he believed that the power of natural science was the key to solving society's problems.
-He developed an interest in the concept of "manufacturing," which encompasses not only the tangible product but also the underlying meanings associated with the actions and processes involved.
+At the time, he believed that the power of natural science was the only key to solving society's problems.
+He developed an interest in the concept of "manufacturing", which encompasses not only the tangible product but also the underlying meanings associated with the actions and processes involved.
 This distinction is analogous to the difference between the connotations of photographs and "photography".

 During his academic pursuits, he took a yearlong sabbatical from his studies to travel in Eurasia with a camera.
 Upon his return to Japan, he resumed his research at the university but was occasionally able to observe the local population engaged in agricultural activities in the Satoyama region of Kyoto.
 This experience led him to recognize the distinctive appeal of Japan as a subject for photography and prompted him to pursue a career in the field, ultimately leading to his decision to leave graduate school, and relocated to Tokyo as a photographer.